certified and funded

 Location: Cd.
 Juárez, Chihuahua

-With its own resources, leveraged borrowings, and grants from the Environmental Protection Agency (EPA), NADB is transforming border communities with sustainable infrastructure, benefiting 17 million residents in the border region.
+With its own resources, leveraged borrowings, and grants from the Environmental Protection Agency (EPA), NADBank is transforming border communities with sustainable infrastructure, benefiting 17 million residents in the border region.

 in Loans and Grants

-NADB provides technical assistance and grant support to help project sponsors strengthen their financial performance and ensure the long-term sustainability of their infrastructure through studies related to project planning and design, as well as for capacity building measures aimed at achieving effective and efficient operation of public services
+NADBank provides technical assistance and grant support to help project sponsors strengthen their financial performance and ensure the long-term sustainability of their infrastructure through studies related to project planning and design, as well as for capacity-building measures aimed at achieving effective and efficient operation of public services.

 Grant assistance is used to fund studies and develop documentation intended to help the project achieve certification, as well as to support the long-term sustainability of the project.